← Back to Home

 Role by context

-• Controller/Business: For vendor-sourced and platform-generated datasets we host to power product features (e.g., L2 identifiers linked to entities).
+• Controller/Business: For vendor-sourced and platform-generated datasets we host to power product features.

 • Processor/Service Provider: For customer-uploaded data and processing performed strictly under a customer’s documented instructions.